Equivalence of the random intersection graph and G(n,p): Auxiliary definitions, inequalities and facts

 then

 \end{lem}

-\begin{lem} Let $X_n$ be a sequence of random variables with binomial distribution.
+\begin{lem} Let $X_n$ be a sequence of random variables with the binomial distribution.
 Then

-\end{lem} It is also possible to formulate the version of the Chernoff bound for random variables with Poisson distribution. \begin{lem} Let $X_n$ be a sequence of random variables with Poisson distribution $\Po(\lambda)$ and $i>0$ be any constant, then
+\end{lem} It is also possible to formulate the version of Chernoff's bound for random variables with the Poisson distribution. \begin{lem} Let $X_n$ be a sequence of random variables with the Poisson distribution $\Po(\lambda)$ and $i>0$ be any constant, then